kfjahnke/envutil/README.md

 contest'.
 You can't currently mix facets with and without transparency;
 all facets have to have the same channel count and transparency quality.

-If you use multi-facet input with simple interpolation (--itp 1), you'll notice ungainly staircase artifacts where facets collide, and also where the facets border on 'empty space'.
+If you use multi-facet input with simple interpolation (--itp 1), you may notice ungainly staircase artifacts where facets collide, and also where the facets border on 'empty space'.
 This is due to the way facets are
 prioritized: only one facet can 'win the contest', and there is currently no implementation of feathering.
 If you use twining, the effect is mitigated, the facets are blended to a certain degree, and the edges are faded into black.
 The larger the twining kernel is, the better the effect.
+When automatic twining is used, the twining kernel is calculated to suit all facets - if some facets have very high resolution, this may result in a large twining kernel to avoid aliasing even for the parts of the target image which show the high-res content, bringing computation load up even if most of the target image may come from lower resolution content.
+So the choice of the automatic twining kernel is conservative but may be slow to compute.

 # Additional Technical Notes